Current projects

 PhD student 2: Modelling river carbon cycling in northern river networks.

-Postdoc 1: Exploring how temperature impacts anaerobic and aerobic processes in northern streams
+Postdoc 2: Exploring how temperature impacts anaerobic and aerobic processes in northern streams

 This project will focus on how temperature and the supply of organic matter from land will impact metabolic processes and the release of greenhouse gasses to the atmosphere.
 The goal is to be holistic, to look at multiple metabolic pathways, with an emphasis in methane cycling, and at a whole ecosystem scale.
 So to work at a whole-ecosystem scale we will need to warm up a whole stream, which we are starting to design.
 The work will take place in the Krycklan catchment study, a flagship infrastructure in northern catchments, which is close to Umeå.
-Start is sometime in 2025.
+Start is flexible.

-Research engineer: (5 years)
+Research engineer: (4 years)

 The person here would provide support the field and laboratory aspects of the project, it would involve carrying out sampling campaigns, coordinating experiments, leading field expeditions across the arctic, laboratory work helping with the analysis, and building DIY custom-made chambers with sensors.
-There is money for a 5-year position, starting in 2025.
+There is money for a 4-year position, starting in 2025.

 Timeline 2025 – 2029